djfusco/Vagrant-AWS/README.md

 $ bash elmsinstall.sh
 ```

+NOTE:
+1. You will be asked for a password during the script run:
+"Enter new UNIX password: Retype new UNIX password: passwd: password updated successfully
+Password:"
+--> Enter 'password'
+(Don't worry, we'll change this later)

-NOTE: IT IS EXTREMELY IMPORTANT THAT YOU COPY THE RANDOM PASSWORD GENERATED FOR YOU DURING THIS SCRIPT INSTALL.
+2. IT IS EXTREMELY IMPORTANT THAT YOU COPY THE RANDOM PASSWORD GENERATED FOR YOU DURING THIS SCRIPT INSTALL.
 IT WILL BE AT THE END IN GREEEN, ALONG WITH THE DNS INFORMATION NEEDED LATER.

+3. At the end of the script, you will be asked to reset the root password.
+--> make it a good one!

 This will start an AWS instance in the region you've chosen within